jacomyma/mapping-controversies/_pages/tuto-2-1.md

 It contains 139 Wikipedia page URLs about energy conversion (no subcategories included).
 As you have seen, this file is the starting point of the protocol.

-<div class="notice--info">Contrary to a similar file we have seen in a previous tutorial, this one contains page URLs, not titles.
+<div class="notice">Contrary to a similar file we have seen in a previous tutorial, this one contains page URLs, not titles.
 It also has no header.
 This is what SeeAlsology needs.</div>

 # SeeAlsology